Scientists: When a SpaceX upper stage burns up in the atmosphere, it burns up in the atmosphere!

 The problems with this study, and its conclusions, are numerous.
 First of all, this first direct detection of the lithium plume is really no discovery at all.
 We know the rocket’s upper stage carried lithium.
 We know it burned up in the atmosphere.
 It is plainly obvious that lithium would end up as vapor in the upper atmosphere where stage burned up.
 This detection simply measured what we already knew.

 Second, the amount detected is really insignificant.
-At about 60 miles elevation the numbers rose from 3 lithium atoms per square centimeter to 31 during the stage’s burn-up, numbers that will quickly dissipate at these high altitudes.
+At about 60 miles elevation the numbers rose from 3 lithium atoms per cubic centimeter to 31 during the stage’s burn-up, numbers that will quickly dissipate at these high altitudes.
 We are not talking big numbers.

 Finally, the threat from debris from upper rocket stages is only a temporary problem.
 As the demand to launch more satellites grows — which it will — the demand to recover and reuse the upper stages will grow as well.
 Already two American companies, SpaceX and Stoke Space, are developing rockets that will be completely reusable.